JoubaMety/notes.joubamety.com/content/video/ffmpeg/installation.md

 	* Create new entry with `New` button and paste the copied path
 	* `OK` the two windows
 	* You should be good to go!
 (As is obvious, you'll have to restart your terminal to apply new Env.
 Var.)
+	* Type `ffmpeg` in Terminal To Make Sure Env.
+Var.
+Is Set Correctly!